-The principal activities of the Group during the financial year were to oversee the capital raising activities for the construction of a new port facility, to be known as Port Spencer.
-The new port facility will be a new grain export terminal with an integrated natural deep-water port on the south eastern coast of the Eyre Peninsula in South Australia that will assisting with the long-term requirements of all stakeholders in the regional grain industry.
+The principal activities of the Group during the financial year were to oversee the capital raising activites for the construction of a net port facility, to be known as Port Specer.
+The new facility will be a new grain export terminal with an integrated natural deep-water port on the south eastern coast of the Eyre Peninsula in South Australia that will assisting with the long-term requirements of all stakeholders in the regional grain industry.